microsoft/vscode-wiki/Roadmap.md

 ## Debug

-* :runner: Support data breakpoints
+* [x] Support data breakpoints
-* Improve hovering and inline values by leveraging the knowlegde about the programming language
+* Improve hovering and inline values by leveraging the knowledge about the programming language
-* :runner: Continue to invest in documenting debugging recipes for common configurations
+* [x] Continue to invest in documenting debugging recipes for common configurations

 ## Extensions